8 things planners need to know about biodiversity net gain

 We believe that for nature, Habitat Banks deliver at scale.
 Not small, fragmented pockets within the development site boundary that deliver very little for biodiversity.
 Nor do these fragmented areas have any longevity (because they are unlikely to be managed effectively for 30 years), and nor do they comply with the Lawton principles of bigger, better and joined.
 Instead, we are aiming to create large protected and fully funded sites that have maximum biodiversity value with a guaranteed future.

-To download all the full 56 questions and answer, click here.
+Download all 56 questions and answers here.

 For LPAs Habitat Banks provide a streamlined and robust mechanism, compliant with the Environment Act 2021 and the National Planning Policy Framework.
 There is no cost to the LPA or taxpayer and it removes their liability if they were looking at setting up their own Habitat Banks in the future.
 It’s a win-win and at no risk to the local authority.